JC3/SEUserScripts/misc/dmca/README.md

 History of all posts is in archived_*.csv, taken from this week's SEDE dump which was prior to any posts being deleted.

+HTML archive of posts deleted so far is in deleted_post_archive.7z, download it then view index.html.
+I am updating it periodically.

 Misc. links:

 - Concerning: [My post was removed due to DMCA Takedown Notice — what can I do?](https://anime.meta.stackexchange.com/q/4050/7864)